$0 Northwest Territories Homeschool Quick-Start Checklist

 Most NWT families who leave the local school don't realize there are two distinct legal paths — and confusing them creates documentation problems down the road.

-The Centre for Learning at Home (CLH) is NWT's government-operated distance learning program.
-Independent homeschooling is something else entirely: you register with your District Education Authority (DEA), design your own program, and document it yourself.
+The Centre for Learning@HOME (CLH) is a named NWT distance-learning provider.
+Independent homeschooling is something else entirely: you register your child with the local school under education-body or DEA oversight, design your own program, and document it yourself.
 These paths look similar from the outside but carry very different obligations.

 • CLH teachers assign coursework, assess progress, and issue report cards